Akhilian/ChordKata/README.md

 |  B   |  D#/Eb |  F#/Gb  |

 ## Step Two - Compose major and minor chords

+Once we can determine the basic related notes from a root note, we can start building chords.
+A chord is the musical notation to describe the sound resulting of the superposition of multiple notes played - to simplify - simultinously.

+A major chord is the sum of three notes that we have already seen : the root, the third and the fifth.

+    Test list :
+    [ ] The C major chord should be composed of C, E and G [ ] The A major chord should be composed of A, C#/Db and E

+A minor chord is the sum of three notes : the root, the **third minor** and the fifth.

+    Test list :
+    [ ] The C minor chord should be composed of C, D#/Eb and G [ ] The A minor chord should be composed of A, C and E

 ## Step Three - Inverted chords